-We seek to deliver strong risk-adjusted returns for shareholders over the long term, recognising that our • (4.1)% NAV return per share in the year NAV can be volatile year on year.
+We seek to deliver strong risk-adjusted returns for shareholders over the long term, recognising that our NAV can be volatile year on year.
 We have a long-term target of 15% IRR on NAV and a key metric of five-year compound annual NAV growth at year end.

-- NAV return: 1, 3 and 5-year basis. - · Life science portfolio return: 1, 3 and 5-year basis
+- NAV return: 1, 3 and 5-year basis - Life science portfolio return: 1, 3 and 5-year basis